My life as a cycling student in Japan

 When I was studying for my degree in International Relations and International Development at Sussex University, the opportunity came up in 2018 in my third year to spend it abroad.
-I decided upon Japan as it was a place I'd never been to but had always wanted to visit for its culture, its people and, of course, its fashion and food.
+I decided on Japan as it was a place I’d never been to but had always wanted to visit for its culture, its people and, of course, its fashion and food.

 For the first few months, I lived about an hour outside of the city and so I relied on the trains a lot.
 I really missed the freedom and fun of cycling as I’d used my bike to get around Brighton, having been a cyclist since childhood.

 When I moved to an area in the north of Kyoto, my top priority was to get a bike.
 In this rush of excitement, I opted for the same bike my friend had, what’s known as a ‘mamachari’ – an iconic model, meaning ‘mum’s bike’, complete with a basket on the front, low crossbar and a rack on the back.
 However, it was a bit small and my knees began to hurt as I struggled up the steep hill to my house.

 Quite soon, I upgraded to a faster and lighter single speed Natural Cycle Kyoto road bike.
 It was a beautiful green colour and I loved it immediately.
 I felt back to my speedy self; it was perfect for commuting to uni and exploring all over the city.

 The badge on the front read: ‘The end of Oil Age – Wear off the fat in your Body & Soul’, which I thought was a very cool message!
 Sadly, it proved impossibly expensive to bring the bike home so I sold it before I left.

 Kyoto is laid out in a grid system, which made it very easy to navigate and get around quickly.
 The best way to get from the north to the south of the city was down the Kamogawa river running through the middle of the city.